microsoft/sqlworkshops/sql2019lab/03_Availability.md

 <p><b><a name="bonusactivity">Bonus Activity</a></b></p>

+**NOTE**: Close out any outstanding scripts or notebooks before running this bonus activity.

 If you have time use the T-SQL notebook **adr_recovery.ipynb** or T-SQL script **adr_recovery.sql** to see how ADR affects the recovery process.
 This bonus activity can take some time as a large number of modifications are needed to see a bigger effect on recovery.
+The scripts will create a database with a data file of 10Gb and transaction log of 10Gb so there is plenty of space for the activity.

 Armed with this knowledge, proceed to the next activity to learn how **data virtualization** makes SQL Server 2019 the new "data hub".